Treaty of London (1915): Mutilated victory

-Orlando's and Sonnino's inability to secure the territory promised by the Treaty of London or the city of Rijeka produced a sense that Italy was losing the peace.
+Orlando's and Sonnino's inability to secure all the territory promised by the Treaty of London or the city of Rijeka produced a sense that Italy was losing the peace.
 Patriotic fervour gave way to nationalistic grievance and the government was seen as incapable of defending national interests.
 Orlando's successor as Prime Minister, Francesco Saverio Nitti, decided to pull out occupying Italian troops from Rijeka and hand the city over to the inter-Allied military command.
 That prompted D'Annunzio to lead a force consisting of veterans and rebelling soldiers (with the support of regular troops deployed in the border area) in what became known as the Impresa di Fiume to the successful capture of Rijeka.
 D'Annunzio declared the Italian Regency of Carnaro in the city; its system of government influenced the development of Fascism.
 It became a model for an alternative parliamentary order sought by the Fascists.

 The Impresa di Fiume brought about the fall of the Nitti government under pressure from the Italian Socialist Party, D'Annunzio, and Benito Mussolini.
 Nitti's successor Giolitti and "democratic renouncers" of Dalmatian heritage were next criticised by the nationalists.
 D'Annunzio formulated the charge in the slogan "Victory of ours, you shall not be mutilated", referencing the promise of Dalmatia given in the Treaty of London, failure to annex the "utterly Italian" city of Rijeka, and elusive Adriatic domination as rendering Italian participation in the war meaningless.
 His position thus gave rise to the myth of the mutilated victory.